Photodiary of a Nomad

 What this site is about

-We are two not-quite grey nomads who have recently retired / changed careers / entered the third phase of our lives - whatever you want to call it.
+We are two not-quite grey nomads who have retired / changed careers / entered the third phase of our lives - whatever you want to call it.
 The one great change is to regain mastery of our time and have the chance to live our dreams.
 The world is a beautiful place and beautiful places should be experienced slowly - there is no better way to do this than walking.
-This site has been set up to document a series of walks and travel to different parts of the globe.
+This site has been set up to document a series of walks and travel to different parts of the globe that we have done over the past 18 years.
 It is primarily for our own records and memories, but anyone who might find it of interest is welcome to browse.

-There are now 13 photodiaries covering more than 5000km of walks, plus the odd trips by canoe, bike and other means, with detailed descriptions and over 10000 photos - take your time and enjoy.
+There are now 35 photodiaries covering 9700 km of walks, plus 1700 km of cycling, 750 km of sailing, 500 km on the water by canoe, kayak or raft and the odd trips by other means, with detailed descriptions and over 18000 photos - take your time and enjoy.

 What other readers have said: